James Sligo Jameson: Early life

 Jameson was born on 17 August 1856 in Alloa, Clackmannanshire.
 His father, Andrew Jameson of Daphne Castle in County Wexford, a land agent, was the son of John Jameson of Dublin, the Scottish founder of whiskey distillers Jameson & Sons.
 James's mother was Margaret, daughter of James Cochrane of Glen Lodge, Sligo.
 After elementary education at Scottish schools, Jameson was, in 1868, placed under Leonard Schmitz at the London International College, and subsequently read for the army, but in 1877 he decided to devote himself to travel.
-In that year he went by way of Ceylon and Singapore to Borneo, where he was the first to describe the black honey buzzard, and he returned home with a collection of birds, butterflies, and beetles.
+In that year he went by way of Ceylon and Singapore to Borneo, where he was the first to describe the black honey buzzard to Western audiences, and he returned home with a collection of birds, butterflies, and beetles.

 Towards the end of 1878, he went out to South Africa in search of big game and hunted for a few weeks on the skirts of the Kalahari Desert.
 In the early part of 1879, he returned to Potchefstroom, whence despite the disaffection of the Boers he reached the Zambesi district of the interior, trekking along the Great Marico River and up the Limpopo.
 Together with H. Collison he next passed through the "Great Thirst Land" into the country of the Matabelis, whose king received them hospitably, and joined by the well-known African hunter, Frederick Selous, they pushed on into Mashonaland (today a part of Zimbabwe).
 They made their final halt near the Mupfure River (also known as Umfuli or Umvuli), hunted lions and rhinoceroses, and documented its junction with another river, the Munyati (then called Umnyati).
 In 1881 Jameson returned to England with a collection of animal heads as well as ornithological, entomological, and botanical specimens.
 According to Richard Bowdler Sharpe, the journey contributed "a great deal to our knowledge of the birds of South-eastern Africa."

 In 1882, accompanied by his brother, he went on a shooting expedition to the Rocky Mountains, passing from the main range into Montana and thence to the North Fork of the Shoshone River.
 He visited Spain and Algeria in 1884, and on his return home in February 1885 he married Ethel, daughter of Henry Marion Durand.
 They had two daughters.
 Jameson's sister Annie became the mother of the Italian electrical engineer and inventor Guglielmo Marconi, creator of the practical wireless telegraph system.